Azure/acr/docs/custom-domain/README.md

    `container-registry.contoso.com` --> `myregistry.azurecr.io`
 2. The regional custom data domain must have a CNAME record with the target regional registry data endpoint:\
    `eastus-registry-data.contoso.com` --> `myregistry.eastus.data.azurecr.io`
-   - The output of the command to enable preview features on the registry will contain the regional data endpoint.
+   - The output of the command to enable data endpoints on the registry will contain the regional data endpoint.

 ## Contact us
-As a final step, share the following with us by creating a support ticket ([Azure Support](https://azure.microsoft.com/en-us/support/create-ticket/)):
+As a final step, share the following with us by creating a support ticket ([Azure Support](https://azure.microsoft.com/support/create-ticket/)):
 - Custom registry domain details
   - custom registry domain (`container-registry.contoso.com`)
-  - key vault secret ID of the corresponding TLS certificate
+  - key vault secret ID of the corresponding TLS data
   - client ID of the user assigned registry identity that has access to this secret (not required in case of system assigned)
 - Custom data domain details
   - regional custom data domain (`eastus-registry-data.contoso.com`)
-  - key vault secret ID of the corresponding TLS certificate
+  - key vault secret ID of the corresponding TLS data
   - client ID of the user assigned registry identity that has access to this secret (not required in case of system assigned)